ethansilvas/basic-git-branching/README.md

 # My basic guide to using git branches to share with my friends :D

+## Quick and simple steps (context of each step is provided in the corresponding sections after this one)

+[Step 1](#step-1-make-sure-you-are-in-the-branch-that-you-want-to-base-your-new-branch-off-of): Checkout the main branch with `git checkout main`.
+Update your main branch with `git pull`. <br>

+[Step 2](#step-2-create-your-new-branch): Create your new branch with `git checkout -b your-branch-name` <br>

+[Step 3](#step-3-code-and-finish-whatever-you-need-done): Code and finish whatever you need done (you could do step 4 first then this if you want a remote copy of your branch for a backup) <br>

+[Step 4](#step-4-making-a-remote-copy-of-your-branch): Make a remote copy of your branch by doing `git push origin your-branch-name`.
+You can verify that it worked on your repository's GitHub page, under the "branches" section. <br>

+[Step 5](#step-5-aligning-your-branch-with-the-one-you-want-to-merge-your-changes-into): Pull all the latest changes from main into your branch with `git pull origin main --rebase`.
+Details on dealing with merge conflicts are in the step 5 section of this doc.

+[Step 6](#step-6-creating-a-pull-request): Go to your repository's GitHub page (or GitHub Desktop), find your branch, click the "New pull request", write a descriptive title and description of your changes in the provided boxes, and then click "Create pull request".

 ## Step 1: Make sure you are in the branch that you want to base your NEW branch off of

 Most likely you want to make your new branch off of `main`.
 Make sure you have no active changes in your code and switch to this branch by doing `git checkout main` in your console.